Flight-Free-UK/flight_free_uk_website/source/posts/climate-jubilee.html.markdown

 > "At the Earth Summit in Rio, developed countries agreed to return their emissions to 1990 levels."

 What has happened since?
 Five more IPCC reports, each one increasing in urgency and certainty that it’s human activity that is warming our climate.
 Emissions on the rise.
 Our destruction of the planet explored in popular fiction, with Michael Jackson’s Earth Song in 1995 and Al Gore’s An Inconvenient Truth in 2006.
-Seven of the hottest years in history: 1998, 2005, 2010, 2014, 2015, 2016 and 2020.
+Records for the hottest year ever recorded being broken seven times: in 1998, 2005, 2010, 2014, 2015, 2016 and 2020.

 How has it all gone so wrong?
 A clue lies in a paper commissioned in 1997 by the Reason Foundation: a “Plain English guide to climate science”.
 The foundation received $70,000 from the oil company Exxonmobil to “assess public policy alternatives on issues with direct bearing on the company’s business operations and interests.”
 In Plain English: don’t let climate action get in the way of our profits.